 Alternatively, you can fine-tune the picture manually.
 Adjust the lighting, colors, contrast, and sharpness of the image to your liking using Fotor's built-in editing tools.

 2. Then add some portrait touch-ups to make yourself look your best.
 You can smooth skin and fix blemishes and other spots on your photo using the 1-Tap Skin Retouch tool on the Beauty tab.
 There’s also a library of touch-up tools you can use to whiten teeth, brighten eyes, and even apply a digital makeup.
 You’ll find everything you need to perfect your look.

 3. Don’t like the background of your picture?
 With Fotor's background remover, you can remove the background from your picture in an instant.
 It’s 100% automatic- no technical skills are required at all.
 After that, you can freely change the background of the photo to anything you want.

-4. When you’re satisfied with your profile photo, crop the photo into a square.
+4. When you’re satisfied with your profile photo, square crop the photo.